ae-perez/Error-Message-Site/README.txt

-Dopetrope by HTML5 UP
-html5up.net | @ajlkn
-Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)
+Personal Portfolio

-A spiffy new blog/magazine style responsive site template with a flat/minimal design aesthetic.
+My portfolio has, and is, a spiffy new blog/magazine style responsive site template with a flat/minimal design aesthetic.
+I used many components from: Dopetrope by HTML5 UP html5up.net | @ajlkn

-Demo images* are courtesy of the incredibly talented Janine Pring aka Dreametry Doodle.
-See more of her amazing work (and her awesome t-shirt line) @ dreametrydoodle.com

-(* = Not included!
-Only meant for use with my own on-site demo, so please do NOT download and/or use any of Janine's work without her explicit permission!)

-Feedback, bug reports, and comments are not only welcome, but strongly encouraged :)

-AJ
-aj@lkn.io | @ajlkn

-Credits:

-	Demo Images:
-		Dreametry Doodle (dreametrydoodle.com)

-	Icons:
-		Font Awesome (fontawesome.io)

-	Other:
-		jQuery (jquery.com)
-		Responsive Tools (github.com/ajlkn/responsive-tools)
+which are free templates for personal and commercial use under the CCA 3.0 license (html5up.net/license)

+please make sure to check them out! :D

+also please give me feedback on how I can better, my website.
+I'll be trying to update this site as much as possible!